monicadesai/monicadesAI-tech.github.io/about.md

 : > •	Conducted quantitative & qualitative visualization analytics on broad array of issues leveraged quarter of deliverables : > •	Created process that reduced production time by 20minutes

-`Aug,2018-Oct,2019` **Ed-Tech Analyst** <br/>
-                    Rankers

-: > •	Designed story-board that discovered pattern growth vs causes location-wise : > •	Shortened wait time for new clients by 20%
-: > •	Proven in enhancing brand identity leading to loyal customer base : > •	Formulated Interactive micro-credentials led to optimized gaps : > •	Created handy consolidated ed-tech material for customized evaluation

-`June,2017-July,2018` **Integration Application Software Engineer** <br/>
-                      Univeresal

-: > •	Elevated user rating from 4.0 to 4.5 after instituting a new service program
-: > •	Eliminated root cause of 80% of grievance by integrated daily updates to be informed : > •	Headed 2 juniors for seamless application incorporation in favor of user : > •	Improved targeted time of faculties by implementation of crafted video-based app : > •	Managed creation of 2 last minute presentation in 48hours

-`Nov,2019-Nov,2020` **Technology Consultant**
-                    Learning Panorama
-: > •	Validated competency for different types of users : > •	Designed tech curriculum policies in a way that saved Rs.20,000 by re-negotiation : > •	Presented spontaneous graphics & reports to collaborate with international entity : > •	Managed installation, instructional setups & implemented recommended technology to meet company-wide objectives : > •	Divulgue with multi-cultural people that fostered elasticity to adept

 # **Contact Links**